 Benefits of ETAS virtualization solutions

 - Comprehensive offer comprising open tools, models, engineering services, and consulting

 - Based on many years of ETAS experience in model-based software development, software testing, validation, and calibration

 ETAS virtualization solutions use advanced technologies for simulating and prototyping embedded controls and controlled systems.
-They allow for integration of physical components into the virtual environment and are deployed from the PC in the office, using test benches, with Hardware-in-the-Loop (HiL) test systems, or in test vehicles.
+They allow for integration of physical components into the virtual environment and are deployed from the PC in the office, using test benches, or in test vehicles.

-The ETAS Solutions for Virtual Validation video gives an overview on how ETAS tools are applied for testing and validating software via Model-in-the-Loop (MiL), Software-in-the-Loop (SiL), and Hardware-in-the-Loop (HiL) setups throughout all development phases.
+The ETAS Solutions for Virtual Validation video gives an overview on how ETAS tools are applied for testing and validating software via Model-in-the-Loop (MiL) and Software-in-the-Loop (SiL) setups throughout all development phases.